Expanding the Equipment | Body with Lens Attached | Some Technical Data | Sample Images | Conclusions | Links

 Disclaimer: I am not a lens expert who sees marked differences between various Leica and/or other lenses.
 I can check for soft corners, find differences in color rendition, and, in rare cases, may discover a "3D look", but that's all.
 Please regard therefore my conclusions as the verdict of a "layman".

-It is far too early for me to draw any conclusions.
-As far as I can see, the results that my new 35mm lens produces with the M-mount unit are very pleasing.
+As far as I can see, the results that my Zeiss Biogon T* C 1:2.8/35 mm lens produces with the M-mount unit are very pleasing.

 Links